markkerry/PSTestModuleOLD/readme.md

 PS Test Module - Plaster, Git, Pester, Appveyor

-This is purely a learnig experience for me using:
+This is purely a learning experience for me using:

 - Plaster for module scaffolding
 - Git for version control